 Before your nonprofit fundraising event kicks off, you need to ensure lots of donors turn up.
 If they don’t, all your efforts will go to waste.
 Thanks to social media, you can spread the message of your event without having to put your hand in your pocket.
 You can create a Facebook event and get people to share it, so it reaches as many potential donors as possible.
 Why not go one step further and launch your own Instagram page for the event?
 You can post updates in the lead-up to the event while gaining lots of followers in the process.
 We appreciate not everyone is tech-savvy, so if you fall into this category, it may be wise to have a friend help out!

-Hosting a nonprofit fundraising event is a fantastic way to increase donor engagement, reach new supporters, as well as create extra sponsorship opportunities.
+Hosting a nonprofit fundraising event is a fantastic way to increase donor engagement, reach new supporters, as well as building relationships with donors and create extra sponsorship opportunities.
 Whatever you’re passionate about and believe in, make sure you plan and host an event that’s associated with the cause, which is sure to boost your donations.